crate/crate-jdbc/README.rst

 ============

 The CrateDB JDBC driver library is an open source project, and is `managed on GitHub`_.
 We appreciate contributions of any kind.
+Thank you!

 .. _Contributing: CONTRIBUTING.rst